 A modular electronics is used to operate the shutters and read their position.
 Every electronic module is in charge of fifty shutters, being able to operate two of them at a time.
-Every module is composed of two arbitrary current generators to energize the coils.
-A small sinusoidal modulation of the coil current is used to read the shutter position, using the different phase delay between I and V when the ferrite is outside (shutter open) or inside (shutter closed) the coil.
-A set of six Anlogue to Digital Converters capture the AC current, AC voltage and DC voltage during the 8ms after the the command to colse a shutter is set.
+Every module is composed of two arbitrary current generators to bias the coils.
+A small sinusoidal modulation of the coil current is used to read the shutter position, using the different phase delay between current and voltage when the ferrite is outside (shutter open) or inside (shutter closed) the coil.
+A set of six Analog to Digital Converters capture the alternate current (AC), AC voltage and direct current (DC) voltage during the 8\,ms after the command to close a shutter is set.
 The DC voltage is used to evaluate the ohmic load of the lines+coil system, in order to verify that there is electrical continuity.
-The AC signals are used to calculate the phase delay in a way similar to what is done in Phase Locked Loop (PLL) circuits.
+The AC signals are used to calculate the phase delay in a way similar to what is done in phase locked loop (PLL) circuits.
 The sinusoidal current and voltage signals are digitized as follows: when the signal is above its average value, it is recorded as 1, otherwise as 0.
-In this way two squared waves are generated, which phase delay is easily computed as $\pi$ times the average value of a third square wave obtained by applying XOR operator to the first two.
-When a switch is set to {\em closed}, a current pulse of 350mA lasting $\sim 5$ms is used to energize the switch coil and the ferrite is attracted inside it.
-Once the ferrite is inside, the current is reduced to 90mA, which is enough to hold in place to shutter reducing the heat load.
+In this way two squared waves are generated, one for the voltage and one for the current, which phase delay is easily computed as $\pi$ times the average value of a third square wave obtained by applying XOR operator to the first two.
+When a switch is set to {\em closed}, a current pulse of 350\,mA lasting $\sim 5$ms is used to energize the switch coil and the ferrite is attracted inside it.
+Once the ferrite is inside, the current is reduced to 90\,mA, which is enough to hold in place to shutter reducing the heat load.

 An alternative method to compute the phase difference was tested too.
 It is based on the fits of the digitized signals (voltage and current) and the consequent computation of the phase delay.
-This approach, which in principle is more accurate, has a computational cost much higher than the XOR method because of the necessity to digitally filter the data and run fitting algorithms.
+This approach, however, has a computational cost much higher than the XOR method because of the necessity to digitally filter the data and run fitting algorithms.
 A direct comparison of the two methods showed us that the two are perfectly compatible within the statistical uncertainties.